Waiver of Premium: How to Get a Bulletproof Life Insurance Policy

 With a term life insurance policy, that could mean having to walk away from a policy.
 In this case, you’d give up the death benefit AND the dollars you’ve paid in premium up to this point.

 With a whole life policy, that could mean canceling your policy or choosing another funding method.
 Options include paying base premium only, paying from policy values, using policy loans, or reduced paying up.
 You’d have to accept that these options will reduce your cash value and/or survivor benefit, constricting the policy.

 Reasons to Maximize Your Life Insurance if You’re Disabled

-But rather than limiting your policy, you’d have far more options if you maximize your cash value and death benefit instead.
+But rather than limiting your policy, you’d have far more options if you maximize your cash value and life insurance coverage instead.

 The cash value could be an additional source of financial support and peace of mind during this time.

 Your survivor benefit could reimburse costs and take care of your family if you are gone too soon.